Timsty1/OBGNet/README.md

    `nohup sh train_start.sh > log/xxx.txt 2>&1 &`

-**Please note that the 'batch_size' should be larger than or equal to 16 for model generalization.**
+**Please note that the 'batch_size' should be greater than or equal to 16 for model generalization.**

 ## Test